QuantLet/MVA-Ready/QID-936-MVAnmdscar3/README.md

 # QID-936-MVAnmdscar3
-[not-vali-S] shows the first iteration of the PAV algorithm for nonmetric MDS for car marks data.
+Shows the first iteration of the PAV algorithm for nonmetric MDS for car marks data.